vertexproject/synapse/docs/synapse/glossary.rst

 Hyperedge
 ---------

 A hyperedge is an edge within a :ref:`gloss-hypergraph` that can join any number of nodes (vs. a :ref:`gloss-graph` or :ref:`gloss-directed-graph` where an edge joins exactly two nodes).
-A hyperedges joining an arbitrary number of nodes can be difficult to visualize in flat, two-dimensional space; for this reason hyperedges are often represented as a line or "boundary" encircling a set of nodes, thus "joining" those nodes into a related group.
+A hyperedge joining an arbitrary number of nodes can be difficult to visualize in flat, two-dimensional space; for this reason hyperedges are often represented as a line or "boundary" encircling a set of nodes, thus "joining" those nodes into a related group.

+See :ref:`bkd-graphs-hypergraphs` for additional detail on graphs and hypergraphs.

 .. _gloss-hypergraph: